sigmod/sqlpp/document.md

 ## <a id="Order_By_clauses">ORDER BY clauses
 The `ORDER BY` clause is used to globally sort data in either ascending order (i.e., `ASC`) or descending order (i.e., `DESC`).
 When ordering, `MISSING` and `NULL` is treated as being smaller than any other value if `MISSING` or `NULL`s are encountered in the ordering key(s), and `MISSING` is treated as smaller than `NULL`.
-The following example returns all `FacebookUsers` ordered by their friend numbers.
+The following example returns all `GleambookUsers` ordered by their friend numbers.

 #### Example

       SELECT *
-      FROM FacebookUsers AS user
+      FROM GleambookUsers AS user
       ORDER BY len(user.`friend-ids`) DESC;

 It returns: